 Where Does Monster Jam Take Place?

 Monster Jam happens at the Pacific Coliseum at the PNE.
 The venue’s address is 2901 East Hastings Street.
-Access to the Coliseum is off Renfrew Street.
-That’s also where you’ll find parking (for $20 or so) in addition to various other places around the property.
+Access to the Coliseum is on Renfrew Street.
+That’s also where you’ll find parking, which costs $25 or so.

 The Pacific Coliseum is an ice rink in winter and an event venue at other times of the year.
-For Monster Jam, the floor area gets covered in dirt, and lots of it, and it gets piled in a huge mound in the middle of the arena.
+For Monster Jam, the floor area gets covered in dirt, and lots of it, which is piled in a huge mound in the middle of the arena.
 Lower seats at the venue get covered with a tarp and aren’t used by audience members for safety reasons.

 At the Monster Jam event there are a variety of trucks with unique names and decorations.
-Below are the featured trucks for the fall 2023 shows.
-(Note: Trucks and drivers are subject to change.)
+Below are the featured trucks for the spring 2025 shows.
+(NOTE: Trucks and drivers are subject to change.)

-- Grave Digger – driven by Tyler Menninga
+• Grave Digger – driven by Adam Anderson

-- El Toro Loco – driven by Armando Castro
+• El Toro Loco – driven by Jamey Garner

-- Monster Mutt Dalmatian – driven by Bailey Shea
+• Monster Mutt – driven by Bryce Kenny

 What to Expect

 Adults as well as lots of young families attend the events.
 We knew it was going to be loud and so took ear plugs just in case.
-We were glad we did, and surprised at the number of other people who did the same.
-Less than a quarter of attendees wore ear plugs, but it wasn’t just children.
-A fair number of adults did too.
+We were glad we did, and saw a number of other people who did the same.
+Less than a quarter of attendees wore ear plugs, but it was both children and adults.
 Some kids even wore industrial-type ear protectors!
+It was loud, but also a lot of fun!
+Wow did we ever have a blast!

 What Happens at the Show?

-At the event that we saw there were four different competitions plus a motocross bike jumping show at around half time.
-There was a monster truck speed race, two-wheel competition, donut competition and freestyle event.
+At the event that we saw there were four different monster truck competitions, plus a motocross bike jumping show around halfway through.
+There was a monster truck speed race, a two-wheel competition, a donut competition and a freestyle event.
 There were also a couple of 15-minute intermissions to facilitate setting up and taking down the jump and landing ramp for the motocross freestyle exhibition.

 The First Half of the Monster Truck Show

 The event we attended started right on time.
-After the singing of the Canadian national anthem O Canada the speed racing began.
+After the singing of the Canadian national anthem, the speed racing began.
 Two monster trucks raced around the track at a time.

 Intermission and Motocross Event